iluwatar/java-design-patterns/tolerant-reader/README.md

 ## Applicability
 Use the Tolerant Reader pattern when

-* the communication schema can evolve and change and yet the receiving side should not break
+* The communication schema can evolve and change and yet the receiving side should not break

 ## Credits